 Unless properly treated and addressed, dependence on any substance can have a disruptive effect on a person’s life that may eventually become impossible to undo.
 One of the many damaging outcomes of addiction is overdose which can have a fatal outcome.
-However, admission to rehab that follows the principles of effective substance use disorder (SUD) treatment can help individuals achieve sobriety and recovery.1
+However, admission to rehab program that follows the principles of effective substance use disorder (SUD) treatment can help individuals achieve sobriety and recovery.1

 The sooner a person starts treatment, the better.
 It is possible to differentiate between long-term and short-term rehab, as well as between treatment in an outpatient and inpatient setting.
 Long-term inpatient and residential rehab programs normally last between 30 and 90 days, this is simply not enough time to support the recovery of a person who has had a long and complicated history of substance abuse and relapse.
 In those cases, rehab programs that last a minimum of 6 months may be a more reliable alternative.1

 Each individual battling drug and alcohol abuse is in a unique situation and has a unique set of needs.
 This is why there is a great emphasis on providing personalized treatment to all individuals in this situation.
-The duration and specific details of a person’s treatment plan depends on a long list of factors, but it is mainly the duration, severity, and pattern of substance abuse that define a person’s course of treatment.1
+The duration and specific details of a person’s treatment plan depends on a long list of factors, but it is mainly the duration, severity, and pattern of substance abuse that define a person’s course of treatment.

 For many individuals, only long-term treatment represents a viable solution that is likely to lead to positive outcomes.
 Depending on the person’s unique history and changing needs, a 6-month rehab program followed by outpatient aftercare may be an adequate choice.
-But for individuals battling a severe, longstanding substance use disorder, longer treatment options such as a 1-year or even a 2-year stay in a rehabilitation program, sober living house, or another form of continuing care may be necessary to achieve stable, lasting recovery.1
+But for individuals battling a severe, longstanding substance use disorder, longer treatment options such as a 1-year or even a 2-year stay in a rehab program, sober living house, or another form of continuing care may be necessary to achieve stable, lasting recovery.1

 What Is a Long-Term Rehab Center?